raccoons-team/ctf/2016-02-20-internetwache-ctf/crypto90/readme.md

 but 9999*20 is still lower than million and we can't make verification code longer

-but seems like we can also change space between ':' and value to some number because only "TRANSACTION:" is removed before casting decrypted value to integer
-so let's change space aslo to '9' using same method as above
+but seems like we can also change space between ':' and a value to some number because only "TRANSACTION:" is removed before casting decrypted value to integer so let's change space also to '9' using same method as above

 I created a code which changes verification code of value 1000 to code with value 99999